pjvds/born2code.net/_posts/2013-05-27-simplify-your-jekyll-publishing-process-with-wercker.md

 ## Add your application to wercker

-First add your application to wercker.
+First you need to add application to wercker.
 [Sign in](http://app.wercker.com/) at wercker and click the big blue `add an application` button.

 ![image]({{ 'simplify-your-jekyll-publishing-process-with-wercker/welcome-to-wercker.png' | asset_url }})

 Follow the steps that and make sure you give the `werckerbot` user read rights on your repository at Github or Bitbucket.

-When everything succeeded, the following screen appears.
+At the end of the process the following screen appears.

 ![image]({{ 'simplify-your-jekyll-publishing-process-with-wercker/thank-you-for-adding-a-new-project.png' | asset_url }})

 ## Creating the wercker.yml
-It is time to define your build process.
+Now it is time to define your build process.
+This is the process that will get executed everytime changes are pushed to the git repository.

 Create a new file called `wercker.yml` in the root of your repository with the following content:

 {% highlight yaml %}
 # define we want to run our build in a ruby box